Lhotky: Etymology

-The name is a diminutive and plural form of the common name of Czech villages Lhota.
+The name is a diminutive and plural form of Lhota, a common name of Czech villages.

 Geography

 Lhotky is located about 9 km east of Mladá Boleslav and 49 km northeast of Prague.
 It lies in the Jičín Uplands.
 The highest point is the hill Křemenice at 336 m above sea level.
-There are several small fishponds in the municipality, supplied by the Trnávka Brook.
+There are several small fishponds in the municipality, supplied by the Trnávka Stream.

 History

 The first written mention of Lhotky is from 1406.
 For most of its history, the village belonged to the Březno estate.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Lhotky is poor in monuments.
-The only protected cultural monument is a set of a stone crucifix from the second half of the 18th century with a small wooden belfry.
+The only protected cultural monument in the municipality is a set of a stone crucifix from the second half of the 18th century with a small wooden belfry.